jecki/ts2python/docs/Mapping.rst

-For the case that the transpiled code does not need to run with Python-versions below 3.11, it is possible, to enforce `PEP 655`_ by calling ``ts2python`` with the parameter ``-p 655`` or with ``-c 3.11``, in which case ``NotRequired`` will be used instead of ``Optional``.
-Also, the ``total``-parameter of the TypedDict-class will be set to "True", which means that all other fields are required.
+For the case that the transpiled code does not need to run with Python-versions below 3.11, it is possible, to enforce `PEP 655`_ by calling ``ts2python`` with the parameter ``-p 655`` or with ``-c 3.11``, in which case ``NotRequired`` will be not be redefined as ``Optional``.
+Also, the ``total``-parameter of the TypedDict-class will not be set to "False" (and thus keep its default value "True), which means that all not required fields are required.
 The above Message-interface will then read as::

-    class RequestMessage(Message, TypedDict, total=True):
+    class RequestMessage(Message, TypedDict):
         id: Union[int, str]
         method: str
         params: NotRequired[Union[List, Dict]]

 Mapping of Field Types